Dreamfarer/WARNO-DATA/README.md

 In `UniteDescriptor.ndf` there are values called *VitesseCombat* and *RealRoadSpeed* which are not being used.
 Instead, we should use *MaxSpeed* which represents the off-road speed.
 Compute (*MaxSpeed* + *MaxSpeed* \* *SpeedBonusOnRoad*) \* *MultiplicateurMetreRTSVersVitesseTactiquePourVehicule* to get the true road speed.

 ### Calculate Autonomy
 Autonomy states how far a unit can move until it runs out of fuel.
 In previous titles, this was measured in seconds, however, in WARNO it is specifically stated in *kilometres*.
-For planes *Autonomy* is equivalent to their *FuelMoveDuration*.
-For ground units the following calculation holds very well.
-Be aware that this calucaltion was created using multiple results and searching a common pattern, hence the strange factor.
+For planes, *Autonomy* is equivalent to their *FuelMoveDuration*.
+For ground units, the following calculation holds very well.
+Be aware that this calculation was created using multiple results and searching a common pattern, hence the strange factor.
 Round up to the nearest integer if the first decimal place of the result is bigger than 5.

 *Autonomy* = *MaxSpeed* \* *FuelMoveDuration* \* *0.0000975*